 Are you done now?

 Down the line, after initial “sleep training” is over, does this mean you never go in to your baby at night?
 ABSOLUTELY NOT!!
 We all do pretty crazy things to get our baby to sleep, but when you’re ready to make a change, it’s important to commit to your plan of action.
 Whether you succeed in finding a no crying sleep method or try cry-it-out, babies are destined to change.
 Cry it out is NOT a cure-all and it doesn’t mean your baby won’t need you during an illness, when she’s getting new teeth, growth spurt, etc., so it doesn’t mean never go to your baby or use your instincts.
 It also doesn’t mean that cry it out “didn’t work.” because your baby needs you at night for something.

-In my opinion, there is a right and wrong way to approach “sleep training”.
-If you’re doing cry-it-out, it might take you a few nights or a couple of weeks, but please expect things to pop up and change on you, because they will.
-Just remember, that cry it out won’t change your baby’s personality, there is no proof that cry it out is harmful, not even by Harvard, it’s not always clear when you’re done sleep training, and being a mom is an every day challenge.
+In my opinion, there is a right and wrong way to approach “sleep training.”
+If you’re doing cry-it-out, it might take you a few nights or a couple of weeks.
+Do expect things to pop up and change on you.
+They will.
+Just remember, that cry it out won’t change your baby’s personality.
+There is no proof that cry it out is harmful, not even by Harvard.
+It’s not always clear when you’re done sleep training.
+Most importantly, remember that being a parent is an everyday challenge.